 With that in mind, we never require a payment from artists to submit artwork for reviewal.
 We are thankful to be in position where we do not rely on these funds to keep ICC afloat and would rather increase the number applications by eliminating the application fee.
 That being said, we do highly encourage applicants and visitors of ICC to leave a donation of any size to help cover administration fees and artists honorariums.
 If you’d like to donate, you can do so here.

-Additionally, ICC does enforce any form of commission from the artists who sell work through our exhibits.
+Additionally, ICC does require any costs for applying to exhibit.
 A part of the struggle of being an emerging artist comes from the lack of exposure, the high application cost, and the higher commission rates.
 If artists wish to donate a small portion of their sales to support future artists they are more than welcome, however this is a space not made for financial profit but artistic enrichment.

 ICC currently hosts virtual reality art exhibitions until we have a physical space available again when COVID-19 comes to a halt.
 These digital galleries will continue indefinitely as we are firm believers in providing accessible platforms for fine art.
 For now, please enjoy our virtual exhibits that can be viewed at any given time here.

 Ignazio Colt Nicastro is the founding curator of ICC and a multidisciplinary artist.
 He is a graduate from the University of Toronto with an Honours Bachelor of Arts, with double majors in Fine Art & Art History and Communication, Culture, Information and Technology.